 Learning how to blog and get found in search engines is not too difficult.
 If there is not a limitation of creativity, titles can be confusing or misleading.
 (Apple might, in reality, be an apple.)

-Titles for blog articles, newspaper headlines and magazines have one purpose: Capture attention and entice someone to read more.
+Titles for blog articles, newspaper headlines and magazines are created to capture attention and entice someone to read more.

 If you are an over creative type and you have begun to blog for business, your creativity is also a curse.
 Once the title attracts someone to visit a page in a blog, lack of relevance has the visitor moving in and out as if there were a revolving door.
 Creating curiosity as an attention getter more than once will quickly become like "the boy who cried wolf".